 Sadly, Neil and I did not get the opportunity to see the Queen’s Theatre at the Petit Trianon as it was closed for restoration work.
 I would love to go back in the future and go on a guided tour of this space!
 The theatre is located northwest of the Petit Trianon, and its simple exterior is hidden away amidst the foliage of the gardens.
 It was built by Richard Mique from 1778-1780, and was officially inaugurated on June 1, 1780.
 It was large enough to hold 250 spectators.

-The interior decor is blue, gold, and white.
+The interior decor of the theatre is blue, gold, and white.
 Parts of the wooden interior have been painted to resemble marble.
 The sculpted decorations are made of papier-mâché!

-The ceiling was painted by Jean-Jacques Lagrenée.
-The original painting, Apollo surrounded by the Graces and the Muses, was replaced by a copy in the 19th century.
+The ceiling was originally painted by Jean-Jacques Lagrenée.
+The original painting, Apollo surrounded by the Graces and the Muses, was replaced by a copy made in the 20th century.

 Marie Antoinette loved to perform.
 She had done it often when she was a child back in Vienna.
 From 1780-1785, she used this theatre to indulge her passion for acting in various plays she put on to amuse her friends.
 This wasn’t entirely unusual, as a lot of other aristocrats had small theatres built on their estates.
 Performing in operas and ballets was a good way to pass the time.
 Marie Antoinette also used the space to commission new musical works from artists who belonged to the Royal Academy of Music.